jeffpollock9/duda/README.md

 # duda

-C++ linear algebra library using cuda
+Probably a C++ linear algebra library using cuda and some other stuff.